Separate schools for pupils with certain types of disadvantages

 If the special educational needs of the pupil change, the school guidance and counselling facility suggests an appropriate modification to the pupil's education.

-The parent (guardian) of the pupil / the adult pupil has the right to request a review of the recommendation of the school guidance and counselling facility.
+The parent (legal representative) of the pupil / the adult pupil has the right to request a review of the recommendation of the school guidance and counselling facility.
 The revision of the recommendation falls within the competence of a legal person, set up by the Ministry of Education, Youth and Sports (at present, it is the National Pedagogical Institute).
-A school, school facility, the Czech School Inspectorate or a public authority which, by its decision, has imposed on the parent (guardian) of the pupil or on the pupil the obligation to use professional counselling assistance in the school guidance and counselling facility may also request a review of the recommendation.
+A school, school facility, the Czech School Inspectorate or a public authority which, by its decision, has imposed on the parent (legal representative) of the pupil or on the pupil the obligation to use professional counselling assistance in the school guidance and counselling facility may also request a review of the recommendation.
 A review of the recommendation can be requested within 30 days of receiving it.
 The revision procedure is set by law.

 For the purposes of monitoring the pupil's best interests it is possible to use services of the Body for the Social and Legal Protection of Children.